 To be admitted to the practice of law in Ohio, applicants with undergraduate and legal education outside of the U.S. must meet the requirements outlined in Rule I of the Rules for the Government of the Bar (Sections 2(C), 10(C)(12), or 11(B)(7) of this rule):

 - Applicants must have completed at least three (3) years of post-secondary education and at least three (3) years of formal legal education and have received a law degree (i.e. 6 years of post-secondary education total.)
-The LLM program does not count toward the requirement of six years of post-secondary education.
+NOTE: An LLM program can either count toward the requirement of six years of post-secondary education or toward the 30-credit requirement below, but not both.

 - Request an Evaluation of Foreign Education.